Dhamma-Sobhana/gong/player/README.md

 - type: string
 - areas: array of areas: 0 (all), 1-16
 Publishes *scheduled*.

-## scheduled
-Containting this data:

-- name: string
-- areas: array of areas: 0 (all), 1-16
-- timestamp-millis: unix time
-- timestamp: human readable date time
-- scheduled-millis: unix time when sound will be played
-- scheduled: human readable date time when sound will be played

 ## played
 Publish after gong has been played with this data: